BeatleGallagher/user-profile/README.md

 # user-profile
-A basic user profile created in PHP
+A basic user profile created in PHP with bootstrap css for styling.
+Mysql used as the database.